TKF Zeevonk offshore wind cable contract supports Dutch energy project

 TKF will supply 162 km of inter-array cables for Phase 1 of the Zeevonk offshore wind project in the Dutch North Sea.

-TKF has secured a TKF Zeevonk offshore wind cable contract to supply approximately 162 km of 66-kV inter-array cables for Phase 1 of the Zeevonk offshore wind development in the Dutch North Sea.
+TKF has secured a major Zeevonk offshore wind cable contract to supply approximately 162 km of 66-kV inter-array cables for Phase 1 of the Dutch North Sea project.
+This win strengthens TKF’s position in the offshore wind cable market and supports the Netherlands’ renewable energy expansion goals.

 The Zeevonk project is being developed by Vattenfall and Copenhagen Infrastructure Partners through its Energy Transition Fund.
+The partners are prioritizing sustainable cable design.
+Specifically, they will use low-emission materialsrecycled components, and a bitumen-free concept to reduce environmental impact.

-The TKF Zeevonk offshore wind cable contract highlights the company’s expanding role as a supplier for large-scale offshore renewable energy infrastructure projects.
+As offshore wind development accelerates worldwide, demand for inter-array cable systems continues to grow.
+The TKF Zeevonk offshore wind cable contract highlights the company’s expanding role in delivering large-scale renewable energy infrastructure and supporting the global shift toward clean energy solutions.

 Share